 HEAL supports other activist and public advocacy organizations.
 Here is a brief list of some of the websites and advocacy organizations we currently support:

 However, we are skeptical because a few "advocacy" organizations are actually fronts for the troubled teen industry and distractions from legitimate advocacy work.
 HEAL does not support PURE (Parent Universal Resource Experts) nor similar organizations.
-As stated above, HEAL does not refer to programs and we are opposed to institutionalization without strict regulation and enforcement.
+As stated above, HEAL does not refer to programs and we are opposed to institutionalization.

 What actions have been taken by the behavior modification industry (and their partners) to attempt to discredit HEAL?